QilinGu/udacity_ml/projects/capstone/README.md

+# Self-driving toy cars with Tensorflow
-# Capstone Project
+## Capstone Project
 ## Machine Learning Engineer Nanodegree

 Scott Penberthy
 November 1, 2016

-_This is a work in progress, publishing by the end of October if I'm lucky_
+_[Ed.
+This is a work in progress, publishing by the end of October if I'm lucky!]_

 ## I. Definition